 If you map a drive in SharePoint, you are missing options of exploring metadata.
 Windows Explorer doesn’t have Metadata.
 The data that describes additional information about a file or a document is Metadata.
 To tag, search and filter based on metadata you have to access your files via SharePoint.

 The most fascinating option you would ever fetch from SharePoint is that you can track changes, restore existing settings that provide collaborations in a new perception.
 If you map a drive in SharePoint that would restrain the user from availing this feature.

 6. MODERN DOCUMENT LIBRARY

 The older versions of the library in SharePoint prevented one from copying and moving as such.
 SharePoint Online grants Modern Library experience, as one would use commands in Windows Explorer between folders, sites and libraries.
 So, all the reasons that prompted you to figure in Windows Explorer are irrelevant.

 7. SAVE AS

 One essential reason for mapping drives, that one can easily use the Save As option from MS Office documents to your C: Drive.
 With the recent update to MS Office, you can readily save files from MS Office directly to SharePoint.

 8. ALTERNATIVE WAY OF MAPPING SHAREPOINT DOCUMENT LIBRARIES

 If none of the top reasons convinced you from mapping in SharePoint, I might recommend the Sync option?
 You can always adjust your files to your desktop using the new OneDrive for Business Sync Client.
 Sync may not be my cup of tea nevertheless, it will be the task and makes the library or certain files and folders available on your desktop.

-Hope you found these reasons attractive enough to drop the previous ancient habits and start using SharePoint browser experience, instead of the outdated file share approach by mapping SharePoint document libraries.
+Hope you found these reasons attractive enough to drop the idea of mapping SharePoint to the network drive and start using SharePoint browser experience, instead of the outdated file share approach by mapping SharePoint document libraries.